naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 1. Click "Install Now" and then hit the activate button

 == Frequently Asked Questions ==

+= Does this plugin support strong customer authentication? =

+Yes.

 = Can this Stripe plugin be used to accept credit card payments on my website? =